tytydraco/yessleep/out/My_Adoptive_Family_Has_Been_Great_Growing_Up_But_I_Swear_Theyre_Hiding_Something.md

 “I told you she’ll get around to you eventually,” Uncle Teddy said, giving me a smirk.

 Both Uncle Teddy and my adoptive mother suggested that I visit the homeless shelter on the following day to see my mother.
-After talking to my stepmother for hours about this, I went to bed, barely able to sleep as I was too excited.
+After talking to my adoptive mother for hours about this, I went to bed, barely able to sleep as I was too excited.

 The following morning I was surprised to see that my adoptive mother and Uncle Teddy were already up, getting prepared to leave.
 Uncle Teddy was hauling some things from the basement out to his truck, while my adoptive mother was in the closet of her bedroom rummaging around for god knows what.
 I thought they were planning on going to the shelter with me but when I got dressed and told them I was ready when they were, I was surprised to find out they weren’t going - at least not right away.